Derivation of Hartree theory for two-dimensional attractive Bose gases in almost Gross-Pitaevskii regime: Introduction

-Alongside proving the stability of second kind, we will also prove the convergence of the many-body ground state energy to that of the NLS energy functional \eqref{eq:nls_energy_functional} for any $\beta \in (0,\infty)$.
-Consequently, we will also obtain the convergence of the many-body ground states and dynamics to those of the NLS functional \eqref{eq:nls_energy_functional}.
+Alongside proving stability of second kind, we also prove the convergence of the many-body ground state energy to that of the NLS energy functional \eqref{eq:nls_energy_functional} for any $\beta \in (0,\infty)$ (or any $\kappa \in(0,1)$).
+Consequently, we also obtain the convergence of the many-body ground states to those of the NLS functional \eqref{eq:nls_energy_functional}.
 Though both the \textit{defocusing} ($a \geq 0$) and \textit{focusing} ($a \leq 0$) cases are covered, the main novelty of the paper lies in the latter case. \\

 \textbf{Acknowledgments.} We thank Phan Thành Nam for his continuous support and his precious feedback.
+We also thank the anonymous referee.
 L. J. was partially supported by the European Union.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 L. J. was partially supported by the Villum Centre of Excellence for the Mathematics of Quantum Theory (QMATH) with Grant No.10059.
 L. J. was supported by the grant 0135-00166B from Independent Research Fund Denmark.
 F. L. A. V. acknowledges partial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the TRR 352 Project ID.
 470903074 and by the European Research Council through the ERC CoG RAMBAS Project Nr.
 101044249.